Frequently Asked Questions

 All the fresh, succulent Qurbani meat benefits local poor and needy families, allowing them to share the celebration of Eid with us.
 The Qurbani meat may be handed out so that families can make a hot, nutritious meal for Eid, or our teams may organise community meals where we prepare and cook hot, nutritious meals for needy people in the area.

 If you buy Qurbani in the UK, your third of the Qurbani meat will be delivered to your door on the third day of Eid.
-Depending on when Eid falls, you will get your third of the meat by either Tuesday the 13th or Wednesday the 14th.
+However given Eid this year will fall on a Friday or Saturday, this may make it difficult to get the packs to you within the 3 days (due postage services).
+We can confirm the donors will receive their parcel on Tuesday 4th August.
 Rest assured that after your Qurbani animal is slaughtered according to the Sunnah, the meat will be properly packed and refrigerated on its way to your door, so it will be fresh and delicious when it arrives.

 You will need to pay £4.99 per Qurbani share.
 So if you buy 1 Qurbani in the UK, and you request to keep a third of it for yourself, you will pay £4.99 for delivery.

 This cost is so that we can properly refrigerate your Qurbani meat on the way to your house so that by the time it reaches you, it is still fresh and tasty.